PaddlePaddle/Paddle/benchmark/README.md

 | TensorFlow   | 9     | 15       | 28      | 59       |
 | Caffe        | 9.373  | 16.6606  | 31.4797 | 59.719  |

-##### Notation
+**Notation**

-All the tests in caffe use `caffe time` to execute, which is not including the parameter updating process.
-But the time in PaddlePaddle and TensorFlow contains it.
+All the experiments in caffe use `caffe time` to execute, which does not include the time of parameter updating.
+The time in PaddlePaddle and TensorFlow contains it.
+But, compared with the total time, the time of parameter updating is relatively little.

 In Tensorflow, they implement algorithm searching method instead of using the algorithm searching interface in cuDNN.